Women with diabetes - own your strength and lift each other up

 You would be surprised how powerful a friendship that exists merely through the internet can be.
 The diabetes online community opened up the opportunity for us to connect and find support from anywhere.

 My three favorite places to find my community of strong women are Facebook, Instagram and local support groups.
-Each platform offers different types of connections, and I personally use all three to get the support and inspiration I need as a woman with diabetes.
+Each platform offers different types of connections, and I personally use all three to get the support and inspiration I need as a woman living with diabetes.

 My advice is to become part of a few groups and lurk around for a little while until you know if it is the right group for you.
 You want to make sure that the group’s approach to support aligns with your needs, and not all groups will.
 For example, you may find a diabetes group that is very focused on eating low-carb, and if that does not feel like a good fit for you, that is okay!
 We all approach living with diabetes differently, and we have different needs when it comes to the support we are looking for.